Manish5035/-Image-Searching-App-/README.md

 #  Image-Searching-App
-  It shows the images related to what you have searched.
+  It shows the images related to what you have searched using API.